Idaho Electrician License - Housecall Pro

 Specialty Licenses

-Limited Electrical Installers, who are the equivalent of journeymen, must pass an examination in their field. to qualify to sit for the examination, they must have 4,000 hours of work experience in that field.
+Limited Electrical Installers, who are the equivalent of journeymen, must pass an examination in their field.
+To qualify to sit for the examination, they must have 4,000 hours of work experience in that field.
 Linemen who apply for a Limited Electrical Installer license do not have to take the test; they only have to show that they have graduated from an Electrical Lineman apprenticeship program approved by the U.S. Department of Labor.

 Limited Electrical Contractors must pass an examination before they will be granted a license.
 To qualify to sit for this exam, they must either be or employ a Limited Electrical Installer in the same category.
 Once you pass the exam, you must show proof of liability insurance and workers’ compensation.